ibexa/documentation-developer/docs/cdp/cdp_activation.md

                     segment_group_identifier: example_segment_group_identifier
 ```

-All configuration settings are described bellow.
+All configuration settings are described below.
 You can follow them step by step to set up your Ibexa CDP.

 ### Segment group